The most important documents required to incorporate a company in Netherlands are the Memorandum and Articles of Association.

 Business Setup in Netherlands

 Netherlands is a favourable business destination for investors owing to its stable industrial milieu and progressive economy.
 Almost a third of the foreign investors in Netherlands set up a company in the private sector, primarily in the manufacturing sector.
 However, electrical machinery industry and engineering products, chemicals, petroleum and construction are pretty developed too.
 The capital, Amsterdam, is especially known for start-ups.
 Nevertheless, the Netherlands is quite attractive for company formation due to its cordial relations with countries all over the world, especially Germany, Belgium, France and the UK.

-A company in Netherlands can be incorporated as one of the following legal entities.
+A company in the Netherlands can be incorporated as one of the following legal entities.

 - Limited Liability Company: Also referred to as Beslooten Vennootschaap (BV), a limited liability company is the most common type of incorporation in Netherlands.
 The Dutch BV is required to have a minimum of 1 shareholder – with one’s liability limited to the amount invested in the company.
-Also, as per the new Company Act, a BV is not required to have a minimum share capital anymore.
+Also, as per the new Company Act, a BV is no longer required to have a minimum share capital.